hayzstack/hayzstack/README.md

 ### stuff about me
-im mostly people watching/afk since im too nervous to speak to anyone i do cosplays of my fav characters. sometimes im not even in the fandom anymore (GI) since i do infact, have a life im mostly semi-active
+im mostly people watching/afk since im too nervous to speak to anyone i do cosplays of my fav characters. sometimes im not even in the fandom anymore (GI)

+since i do infact have a life, im mostly semi-active

+im not too big on shipping, but i respect those who ship. just dont force it onto me...

 ### i like these (fandoms, stuff i like doing, youtubers,,, blaj blah blah you get it)